Deepsky

 Deepsky is an electronic music act based in Los Angeles.
 Originally from Albuquerque, New Mexico, Deepsky was formed in 1995 by J. Scott G. and Jason Blum after the dissolution of their first band Q, active from 1992-1995.
 Its two founding members met originally at the University of New Mexico.
 Between 1995 and 1996 they concurrently comprised the Dayspring Collective with Shawn Parker, whom together released a CD on the Fragrant Music label titled Spark in 1997.
 Giaquinta left the band in November 2006 to focus on solo projects as well as start the group Summer Channel; Blum continues to produce and perform under the Deepsky name.

 History

-Deepsky's first commercial vinyl, the In My Mind EP, was released in 1996 on Rampant Records.
+Deepsky's first commercial release, the In My Mind EP, was released on vinyl in 1996 on Rampant Records.
 The title track was picked up by Nick Warren for inclusion on the Cream Live 2 compilation and set the stage for recognition by other international DJs.
 After moving to Fragrant Music, Deepsky released the "Stargazer" single in 1997, a hugely successful track which enjoyed global success and made appearances on compilations like Fragrant Sense by top DJs including John Digweed, DJ Micro, and John '00' Fleming.
 Their song "Tempest" was used as the theme music to the MTV electronica video music show Amp from 1997 to 2001.
 They released their first full album on Kinetic Records in 2002, titled In Silico, which features a progressive sound that differs greatly from their early work.